dibyaranajnsahoo1/BotAi/README.md

   - **Rating**: At the end of the conversation, users can rate the interaction on a scale of 1 to 5.
   - **Subjective Feedback**: Users can provide textual feedback.
 - **View Past Conversations**: Conversations and their respective feedback can be saved and revisited.
-- **View and Filter Feedback**: Users can view and filter feedback based on ratings across all conversations.
 - **Dark Mode**: Users can toggle between light and dark modes.

 ## Technologies Used